SCHUNK-SE-Co-KG/schunk_mechatronic_gripper/README.md

 ### Lifecycle Management

 The driver node follows the standard [ROS2 lifecycle](https://design.ros2.org/articles/node_lifecycle.html) conventions.
 All grippers managed by a single driver node share the **same lifecycle state** — `unconfigured`, `inactive`, `active`, and `finalized`.

-The driver does **not** perform state transitions automatically; all transitions must be triggered via service calls from an external client.
+When running in **normal mode**, the driver does **not** perform state transitions automatically; all transitions must be triggered via service calls from an external client.
+In **headless mode**, the driver does transition automatically to the `active` state after startup.

 Services and published topics are **bound to the lifecycle state** and are only available when the driver (and all connected grippers) is in the appropriate state.
 For example, grip commands can only be issued when the node is in the `active` state.